-The Cognitive Development Society would like to congratulate the following award recipients in the Cognitive Development Society Book Award, Journal Award and the Steve Reznick Early Career Award categories!
+The Cognitive Development Society would like to congratulate the following award recipients in the Cognitive Development Society Book Award, Editor’s Choice Award, Journal of Cognition and Development and the Steve Reznick Early Career Award categories!

 Marjorie Rhodes (2017), New York University